2600hz/kazoo/applications/crossbar/doc/eng/cdr_grouping.md

 ## The basic scenarios

 Let's call scenario 1 leg A and scenario 2 has legs B and C. If we take the legs indentifed in the CDRs as keys, and the call\_id of the CDR as a value, we can create a list of values for a given call\_id.

+The pseudo-code would be:

+    foreach CDR
+        Map[CDR.call_id][] = CDR.call_id
+        Map[CDR.other_leg_call_id][] = CDR.call_id

 This would give us:

     Intermediate Map
     {"A":["A"]